 To run automated tests against the plug-in, cd into your zowe-tutorial/zowe-cli-sample-plugin folder.
-Issue the following command:

-npm run test
+• npm run test

 You successfully installed a plug-in to Zowe CLI!
-Next, try the Extending a plug-in on page 319 tutorial to learn about developing new commands for this plug-in.
+Next, try the Extending a plug-in tutorial to learn about developing new commands for this plug-in.